endearingyoungcharms/python-reduction-game/README.md

-# python-reduction-game
+# Reduction: the game

- A game of strategy
+ A game of unpredictable twists and turns.
+Simple rules, frenetic action.
+Written in simple Python code.